July 23rd, 2018

 I started off at 0645 and saw the first couple going north at the nearby spring.
 They must have got a pretty early start.
 I had passed about 15 hikers by noon, most of which were section hikers.
 I know this because they stopped long enough to chat with me.
 I had a good conversation with a couple (Parafoot is their blog) who are retired and travelling around in an RV just to hike everywhere.
 Ah, the life.

 I stopped for lunch to talk with a Dutch lady who is hiking all of WA.
 Then I met another solo female, Cairns, doing the same.
 So many women hikers, it’s great!
 All the NOBO thru-hikers were moving too fast to try to strike up a conversation.
 Some didn’t even acknowledge my presence.
 They seem to have trail-tunnel vision…just a blank stare and looking very worn.
-I hope I am at least a little more cheery when I reach the equivalent point.
+I hope I am at least a little more cheery and coherent when I reach the equivalent point.

 Looking back at the rugged northern Cascades, where I just came from.